Rise to Success: Career Highlights of Blake Griffin

 On November 5, 2016, Blake Griffin scored a season-high 28 points in a 116–92 win over the San Antonio Spurs, helping the Clippers start the season 5–1.

-In 2016, Blake Griffin made his acting debut in the Broad City episode "B&B-NYC".
-He also appeared in The Female Brain.
+In 2016, Blake Griffin made his acting debut in the Broad City episode "B&B-NYC" and appeared in The Whitney Cummings comedy The Female Brain.

 Loading Video...

-On January 24, 2017, Blake Griffin returned to action, scoring 12 points in a loss to the Philadelphia 76ers, after recovering from knee surgery.
+On January 24, 2017, Blake Griffin returned to action, scoring 12 points in a loss to the Philadelphia 76ers, after recovering from minor surgery on his right knee.

 On February 26, 2017, Blake Griffin set a new season high with 43 points in a 124–121 overtime win over the Charlotte Hornets.